Likhith1201/SlotSwapper/README.md

 ## challenges faced & design choices

-* **Design Choice (Atomic Swaps):** The most critical part of the application is accepting a swap.
-I used **Mongoose Transactions** (`session.startTransaction()`) in the `/api/swaps/response` endpoint.
-This ensures that the exchange of `owner` IDs on both `Event` documents and the update of the `SwapRequest` status all happen atomically.
-If any single step fails, the entire transaction is rolled back, preventing data corruption.
 * **Design Choice (Frontend State):** I chose React's Context API for global state management (Authentication).
 While simple, it was perfect for managing the user and token across the app without the overhead of Redux for a project of this scale.
 * **Challenge (Async Logic):** Managing the flow of the swap (Fetch slots -> Open modal -> Fetch *my* slots -> Submit request -> Refresh) required careful state management and passing callbacks from the parent page (`MarketplacePage`) to the child modal (`RequestSwapModal`) to trigger a data refresh after submission.